 Financial Aid -The deadline for Fall Semester admittance for financial aid is January 6 of the same year.

 If you wish to be considered for financial aid from the Department in the form of Teaching Assistantship, Research Assistantship or Graduate Fellowship, please indicate this in your application.
 Be sure to identify the Earth & Environmental Science program in the area for potential sources of aid.

 To help the Committee evaluate financial aid requests, please provide the following under Program Supplementary Information:

 (1) Teaching experience, including a list of courses you taught and the level

 (2) Research experience, including a brief description of your work

-(3) Relevant work experience and/or four copies of publications, reports or abstracts.
+(3) Three Relevant work experiences.
 Upload these in a single pdf document under Graduate Program Additional Application portion of the Program Supplementary Information section.